apache/iceberg/docs/aws.md

 #### Skip Name Validation

 Allow user to skip name validation for table name and namespaces.
-It is recommended to stick to Glue best practice in https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html to make sure operations are Hive compatible.
+It is recommended to stick to [Glue best practices](https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html) to make sure operations are Hive compatible.
 This is only added for users that have existing conventions using non-standard characters.
 When database name and table name validation are skipped, there is no guarantee that downstream systems would all support the names.